sam-cto/website/exampleSite/content/english/_index.md

       risk of human error.
   - name: " Scalability"
     icon: fas fa-arrow-up
-    content: SAM provides a scalable platform which enables your company to expand its business.
+    content: SAM provides a scalable platform which enables your company to scale additive manufacturing.
   - name: Fast integration
     icon: fas fa-code
     content: 'We integrate our solution into your ERP and Additive Manufacturing Systems. '